If you’ve arrived here, it’s because you’re ready to explore your truth — and that’s powerful.

 Benji’s Tip: How to Spot Devaluation

-• Do you feel like you’re always failing now?
+Do you feel like you’re failing more than succeeding?

-• Are you working harder to earn basic kindness?
+Are you working harder just to get the basics of respect?

 Rick’s Last Word: What I Wish I’d Known

-You can’t win back respect from someone committed to tearing you down.
+You can’t earn tenderness from someone invested in breaking you down.

 Journal Prompt